-This input pin is used to initialize the device configuration and fault registers, as well as place the device in a low-current sleep mode.
-The pin also starts the watchdog timer when transitioning from logic Low to logic High.
-This pin should not be allowed to be logic High until $V{DD}$ is in regulation.
+This input pin is used to initialize the device configuration and fault registers, as well as place the device in a low-current Sleep mode.
+The pin also starts the watchdog timer when transitioning from Logic Low to Logic High.
+This pin should not be allowed to be Logic High until $V{DD}$ is in regulation.
 This pin has a passive internal pull-down.

-DIRECT IN (IN)
+DIRECT IN 0 & 1 (INx)

-The Input pin is used to directly control the output.
+This input pin is used to directly control the output HS0 and 1.
 This input has an active internal pull-down current source and requires CMOS logic levels.
 This input may be configured via the SPI.